luigigubello/My-Twitter-World/user-analysis/README.md

 ### ℹ️ About

 Twitter [are continuing to release datasets](https://blog.twitter.com/en_us/topics/company/2019/info-ops-disclosure-data-september-2019.html) about disinformation campaigns on the social network.
-The CSV files of these datasets have always the same structure, so I have written a little script to create the graphs of tweet volume and daily rhytm for each account in each dataset.
+The CSV files of these datasets have always the same structure, so I have written a little script to create the graphs of tweet volume, generated interactions volume and daily rhytm for each account in each dataset.
 I have used this code [in my analysis](https://www.gubello.me/blog/about-iran-and-ira-twitter-datasets-for-fun-part-iii/) about Internet Research Agency propaganda.</br>
 The script is tested on **Ubuntu 19.04** with **Python 3.7.3**.</br>
 ⚠️ **Important:** there is a [bug](https://stackoverflow.com/a/58165593) in Matplotlib 3.1.1, so you have to use Matplotlib < 3.1.1.